natalieagus/50002/docs/FPGA/Lucid V2/shared-ram-gpu-cpu.md

 <img src="{{ site.baseurl }}//docs/FPGA/Lucid%20V2/images/shared-ram-gpu-cpu/2026-03-12-16-05-57.png"  class="center_full no-invert"/>

 The cache's output remains stable for the entire duration denoted by the pink box, which is a full 25MHz period (40ns), until new address is supplied by the GPU at the falling edge of the 25MHz clock.
+In short, capturing on the negedge gives maximum setup margin on the RAM output.

 ### Cache enable